Compressing Over-the-Counter Markets: Introduction

-Finally, our work relates to the growing stream of works highlighting the important relationship between interconnectedness and systemic risk in financial markets \cite[see][]{allen2008networks,yellen2013interconnectedness}.
-These works explore the role of interdependencies on the propagation of distress at different levels: link formation \citep{babus2016formation, gofman2016efficiency}, default cascades \citep{allen2000financial,elliott2014financial,acemoglu2015systemic} and regulatory oversight \citep{roukny2016interconnectedness}.
-This paper contributes to this literature by showing how post-trade practices can affect the network profile of a financial market.
-Intuitively, compression affects counterparty risk which has held a central role in the unfolding of the 2007-2009 financial crises together with OTC derivatives markets \citep{haldane2009rethinking,ecb2009counterpartycds}.
+Finally, our work relates to the growing stream of literature highlighting the important relationship between financial interconnectedness, stability and policy making \cite[see][]{allen2008networks,yellen2013interconnectedness}.
+These works explore the role of interdependencies on the propagation of distress \citep{allen2000financial,elliott2014financial,acemoglu2015systemic} and regulatory oversight \citep{alvarez2015mandatory,roukny2016interconnectedness,erol2017network,bernard2017bail}.
+Our paper shows how post-trade practices can affect the network of outstanding positions in financial markets.
+This matters both for the stability of such markets and for the tools required by policy makers to assess and address market stability.
+Compression reconfigures counterparty risk and intermediation chains which have held a central role in the propagation of distress during the 2007-2009 financial crises \citep{haldane2009rethinking,ecb2009counterpartycds}.

-However, in this work, we do not build explicit links between compression and systemic risk.
-The focus we take is rather on providing a first comprehensive framework to understand the mechanics underlying the possibilities to reduce gross notional: future work will be dedicated to the effects of compression on systemic risk.
-Nevertheless, the results of this work provide way to understand how counterparty risk reduction, collateral demand and capital requirements can be modified in post-trade situations which play a role in financial stability.
+The rest of the paper is organized as follows.
+We provide an overview of the institutional background in Section \ref{sec:background}.
+In Section~\ref{sec:market}, we present our stylized model of OTC market and the analysis of market excess.
+Section~\ref{sec:compression} presents a mathematical definition of portfolio compression; introduces benchmark preference settings; identifies feasibility and efficiency levels of each approach.
+In Section~\ref{sec:empiric} and~\ref{sec:compress-empirics}, we report the results of our empirical analysis of excess and compression efficiency in real OTC derivatives markets.
+In Section~\ref{sec:ccp}, we complement our framework with the addition of central clearing and study the impact on excess.
+Last, we conclude and discuss avenues for further research.
+The appendices provide proofs of the propositions and lemmas, additional results as well as the analytical details for the algorithms used in the paper.